DatGuy84/CSE-15L-Lab-2.0/index.md

 ```
 Throughout weeks 2 and 3, I have learned more about servers.
 In week two, I learned how
 to create a serve along with accessing the query and url info.
 Additionally, in week
-three, I learned how to create a pair of keys to access
+three, I learned how to create a pair of keys, public and private, that could be used
+to sign in with my ieng6 account.
 ```